Find Affordable College Courses

 Read full report on Communications Technologies & Support at Ferris State University

-You’ll be in good company if you decide to attend College for Creative Studies.
-It ranked #2 on our 2023 Best Communications Technology/Support Schools in Michigan list.
+You’ll join some of the best and brightest minds around you if you attend College for Creative Studies.
+The school came in at #2 on this year’s Best Communications Technology/Support Schools in Michigan list.
 CCS is a small private not-for-profit school located in the large city of Detroit.

 The average amount in student loans that communications technologies and support majors at CCS take out is $27,000.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $693.